Topological Data Analysis for Unsupervised Feature Selection in Large Scale Spatial Omics Data Sets: Results

 \subsubsection{A Single Highly Expressed Well}

 Another common type of spatial structure in the kpmp data set consists of a single highly expressed well against a background of much lower expression.
-Whilst such spatial variation is comparatively simple, it is important that such genes are correctly flagged as SV by an automatic SVG identification process.
+Whilst such spatial variation is comparatively simple, it is important that such genes are correctly flagged as spatially variable by any automatic SVG identification process.

-Supplementary figure 6 shows a collection of \persist identified SVGs that are all highly expressed in the same well.
+Supplementary figure 4 shows a collection of CoSS identified SVGs that are all highly expressed in the same well.

-The two p-value based benchmark methods struggled here.
-SpatialDE failed to call COX7B, RNF207 and NOC2L as SV, and SPARK-X, despite calling vastly more genes as SV than \persist (1161 compared to 188), failed to call RNF207 or NOC2L as SV.
+The comparator methods struggled here.
+SpatialDE failed to call COX7B, RNF207 and NOC2L as SV, and SPARK-X, despite calling vastly more genes as SV than us (1161 compared to 188), failed to call RNF207 or NOC2L as SV.
 Sepal also failed to call any of these genes as SV.